-My blog is hosted on GreenGeeks and they have everything you need for a great WordPress experience:
+My blog is hosted on GreenGeeks and they have everything you need for a great WordPress user experience:

 - Based in Los Angeles, California with a 24/7/365 customer support via live chat, email and phone.
 They also have a 30-day money back guarantee just in case.

-- You get a free domain name, a site that’s loading fast, is easy to maintain thanks to the automatic updates and is secure to use.
+- You get a free custom domain name, a site that’s loading fast, is easy to maintain thanks to the automatic updates and is secure to use.

 - It will take you 10 minutes to get your WordPress blog up and running and to host one blog costs $2.95 per month.